 Enjoy a glass of bubbly (or three or five) as you spend the day exploring the regions of Champagne, just an hour outside Paris.

-With its world-class vineyards, rolling hills, fascinating history and prestigious Champagne houses, a visit to this region makes for a fantastic day trip.
+With its world-class vineyards, rolling hills, fascinating history and prestigious champagne houses, a visit to this region makes for a fantastic day trip.
 This personal service is wonderful — you are picked up at your hotel and sped to the city of Reims in the heart of Champagne.

 Ride through the stunning landscape of gentle hills and endless vineyards, visiting small family producers of champagne, taste the Grands Crus and visit their ancient limestone cellars, learn how the grapes are grown and the wine is blended.
 And sample, sample, sample.

 Your local, wine expert guide takes you on a fine French wine bar stroll on the Left Bank, through the historic 5th and 6th Arrondissements, stopping at the bars preferred by locals.

 As you stroll with your guide you also have a chance to take in the famous buildings and learn something about the fascinating history of these legendary districts of Paris.

 Explore another unique Paris neighborhood and taste the wines served at three local bars.

 Your English-speaking wine expert starts by showing you the only remaining vineyard in Paris — it still produces (mediocre) wine every year.